xpander-ai/xpander-sdk/API.md

 - *Type:* {[ key: string ]: <a href="#xpander-sdk.IToolParameter">IToolParameter</a>}

-JSON schema of the tool parameters.
+JSON schema defining the parameters for the tool.

 ---